yorknouse/docs/pages/08-accounts.md

 ## Ideas

-Automation, obviously, might be nice.
+* We could allow logging in to WordPress with people's Google accounts, or vice versa

-We could allow logging in to WordPress with people's Google accounts, or vice versa.
+* It is technically possible to have a WordPress user account without a password or unique email address (which would be very useful for the "contributor" accounts).
+We just need to create a custom form for registering these accounts